ectrc/snow/readme.md

 ## Features

-- **Blazing Fast** Written in Go, snow is extremely fast and can handle thousands of requests per second with its built-in caching system.
+- **Blazing Fast** Written in Go, snow is extremely fast and can handle any profile action in milliseconds.
 - **Profile Changes** Snow keeps track of profile changes exactly like Fortnite does, meaning it is one-to-one with the game.

 ## Examples